-This right is the right to sign up for Medicare Supplement insurance without fear of being rejected or having to undergo health screenings which may make their plan cost more due to pre-existing conditions.
+This right is the right to sign up for Medicare Supplement insurance without fear of being rejected or undergoing health screenings, which may cost their plan more due to pre-existing conditions.

 But changing the age of eligibility would significantly disrupt that timeline.
-Legislators would have to make changes to the law to make sure that enrollees who get Medicare before age 65 are still protected from being charged more for pre-existing conditions or being rejected for coverage altogether based on their current health status.
+Legislators would have to make changes to the law to ensure that enrollees who get Medicare before age 65 are still protected from being charged more for pre-existing conditions or being rejected for coverage based on their current health status.

-It looks as though most retirees will have to wait until the age of 65 before being eligible for Medicare enrollment in the foreseeable future.
-But even if you’re between the ages of 60-and 64, it’s never too early to start planning ahead.
+It looks as though most retirees will have to wait until age 65 before being eligible for Medicare enrollment in the foreseeable future.
+But even if you’re between 60 and 64, it’s never too early to start planning ahead.

-The more knowledge you have, the easier it will be to sort out your Medicare need when the time comes.
-So give us a call if you’re ready to start the process and find the Medicare plan that’s right for you.
+The more knowledge you have, the easier it will be to sort out your Medicare need when it comes.
+So call us if you’re ready to start the process and find the right Medicare plan for you.
 You can also complete our online rate form to get rates as well.